TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-03-27-Generalization.markdown

 [5]  B. Neyshabur, R. Tomioka, and N. Srebro.
 In search of the real inductive bias: On the role of implicit regularization in deep learning.
 Proceeding of the International Conference on Learning Representations workshop track, 2015.

-[6] P. L. Bartlett.
-The sample complexity of pattern classification with neural networks: the size of the weights is more important than the size of the network.
-IEEE transactions on Information Theory, 44(2):525–536, 1998.

-[7] B. Neyshabur, S. Bhojanapalli, D. McAllester, and N. Srebro.
-Exploring generalization in deep learning.
-Advances in Neural Information Processing Systems, pages 5949–5958, 2017.

-[8] B. Neyshabur, R. Tomioka, and N. Srebro.
-Norm-based capacity control in neural networks.
-Proceeding of the 28th Conference on Learning Theory, 2015.

-[9] N.S.
+[6] N.S.
 Keskar, D. Mudigere, J. Nocedal, M. Smelyanskiy, and P.T.P.
 Tang.
 On large batch training for deep learning: Generalization gap and sharp minima.
 ICLR, 2017.

-[10] P. Chaudhari, A. Choromanska, S. Soatto, Y. LeCun, C. Baldassi, C. Borgs, J. Chayes, L. Sagun, and R. Zecchina.
+[7] P. Chaudhari, A. Choromanska, S. Soatto, Y. LeCun, C. Baldassi, C. Borgs, J. Chayes, L. Sagun, and R. Zecchina.
 Entropy-SGD: Biasing gradient descent into wide valleys.
 ICLR, 2017.

-[11] G. E. Hinton and D. van Camp.
+[8] G. E. Hinton and D. van Camp.
 Keeping the neural networks simple by minimizing the description length of the weights.
 Proceedings of the Sixth Annual Conference on Computational Learning Theory, pages 5–13, 1993.

-[12] S. Hochreiter and J. Schmidhuber.
+[9] S. Hochreiter and J. Schmidhuber.
 Flat minima.
 Neural Computation, 9(1):1–42, 1997.

-[13] L. Dinh, R. Pascanu, S. Bengio, and Y. Bengio.
+[10] L. Dinh, R. Pascanu, S. Bengio, and Y. Bengio.
 Sharp minima can generalize for deep nets.
 ICML, 2017.

-[14] B. Neyshabur, S. Bhojanapalli, D. McAllester, and N. Srebro.
+[11] B. Neyshabur, S. Bhojanapalli, D. McAllester, and N. Srebro.
 Exploring generalization in deep learning.
 Advances in Neural Information Processing Systems, pages 5949–5958, 2017.

+[12] P. L. Bartlett.
+The sample complexity of pattern classification with neural networks: the size of the weights is more important than the size of the network.
+IEEE transactions on Information Theory, 44(2):525–536, 1998.

+[13] B. Neyshabur, R. Tomioka, and N. Srebro.
+Norm-based capacity control in neural networks.
+Proceeding of the 28th Conference on Learning Theory, 2015.

-[15] W. Zhou, V. Veitch, M. Austern, R. P. Adams, and P. Orbanz.
+[14] W. Zhou, V. Veitch, M. Austern, R. P. Adams, and P. Orbanz.
 Vacuous generalization bounds at the ImageNet scale: a PAC-Bayesian compression approach.
 ICLR, 2019.

-[16] S. Arora, R. Ge, B. Neyshabur, and Y. Zhang.
+[15] S. Arora, R. Ge, B. Neyshabur, and Y. Zhang.
 Stronger generalization bounds for deep nets via a compression approach.
 ICML, 2018.